 Barnevelder chickens are some of the best candidates for any flock.
 If you live in a neighborhood or suburban area, they may be the perfect chicken for you.

-Both hens and roosters in this breed are very low maintenance.
+Both hens and roosters in this breed are very low maintenance and easy to care for.
 They keep to themselves for the most part.
 They are very cold hardy.
 So much so that their egg production does not waiver during the winter.

 They do not particularly enjoy the heat but can do very well if they are provided with the right amount of food, water, and shelter.